SteWers/AAIdrive/docs/developers.md

     ![External Dependencies Missing Error](images/developer-externalmissing.png)

   - The project can also be cloned with Git manually:
-    - `git clone --recursive https://github.com/BimmerGestalt/AAIdrive.git && cd AAIdrive`
+    - `git clone --recursive https://github.com/BimmerGestalt/AAiDrive.git && cd AAiDrive`
     - `git submodule init && git submodule update`
     - Copy the APKs from the preparation steps to the `externals` folder of the new repository